 Nowhere do we find that He was "three persons in one" which is an absolutely ridiculous concept.
 First of all, YHWH is a SPIRIT as is His Ruach (Holy Spirit).
 Neither of them have human bodies and cannot therefore be "persons."
 Yeshua, however, was an actual Person who walked the Earth - a Person with a divine Nature!
 Please think about this: If the Holy Spirit was a "person" then how could he possibly get inside each believer?

 God can present Himself to us in whatever form He wishes and we have no right to suggest He is anything except what Scripture has revealed.
 (Please read our article which debunks "trinity" and reveals why it is an erroneous concept.)
-People tend to forget that YHWH has also revealed Himself as a burning bush, pillars of cloud and fire, three men at the Oaks of Mamre, and He even spoke through a donkey before before we ever learned about Yeshua and His atoning death.
+People tend to forget that YHWH has also revealed Himself as a burning bush, pillars of cloud and fire, three men at the Oaks of Mamre, and He even spoke through a donkey before we ever learned about Yeshua and His atoning death.

 Matthew 27: 46.
 And about the ninth hour, Y’shua cried out with a loud voice and said, My El!
 My El!
 [Lemana shabakthani] Why have you spared me?

-Footnote for the above: Y’shua was not necessarily quoting Psalm 22, although the imagery of the Psalm is certainly intended by Matthew.
+FOOTNOTE: Y’shua was not necessarily quoting Psalm 22, although the imagery of the Psalm is certainly intended by Matthew.
 Greek is transliterated Eli, Eli lama sabacthani, but Peshitta and Psalm 22 read: Eli, Eli lama azbatani.
 Many Bibles read "forsaken" from which came a false teaching that the Father left Y’shua destitute (Marcionite thinking).
 Isaiah 53:4 indicates that "we" reckoned him smitten of Elohim, but it is not YHWH who tortured His own son, but men motivated by religious tradition.
 Psalm 22 references those who scorned Y’shua for his Faith in YHWH and called him a worm (detested), but Father YHWH does not forsake the righteous, nor does He at any time "forsake" His own Son – see Psalm 9:9, 10; 37:25; 71:11; Isaiah 49:14-16.

 Y'shua says "Eli" (my El).
 He is in great physical pain after being brutally tortured; those around him were confused about whether he was saying "Eli-yah" or "Eliyahu".
 If Hebrew eyewitnesses were not sure of what he was saying, it shouldn’t be a surprise that Greek transliteration was also wrong, putting "lama sabacthani" rather than "lemana shabakthani".
 Perhaps the reason Y’shua says "why are you sparing me" is because he has proven his commitment by laying down his life and has already endured about six hours of the execution!
 So, it’s not a matter of being "forsaken" but that he literally means, "Father, I'm ready, why can’t we finish this?"
 In a matter of moments from saying this, he dies, which fully supports this interpretation.